FalcoG/dutch-dater-authorities/README.md

 # dutch-water-authorities 🌊
+A package to calculate taxes and retrieve metadata about Dutch water authorities.

+Currently only the taxes for 2024 have been defined.

+⚠️ **Please note**: Taxes for properties outside dykes and taxes for car ownership are currently not taken into account.
+This is done to keep the focus on introducing the essentials first.
 ## Updating prices
 ### Update config with new tax year
 To prevent manual labour for a new year of tax changes, you can run a command to populate the config.
 It can fill the config with entries using the following command: